theolivenbaum/resin/README.md

 # &#9084; Resin Extensible Search Engine

-Resin is a document database that wishes to be a search engine so it's been paired with a search index that just so happens to represent a vector space, a quite powerful concept if you think about it, any vector space, really, as long as it's a (Sir) IModel, which will still feel quite powerful to some of you.
+Resin is a document database that wishes to be a search engine so it's been paired with a search index that happens to represent a vector space, a quite powerful concept if you think about it, any vector space, really, as long as it's a (Sir) IModel, which will still feel quite powerful to some of you.
 But to others, IModel will get in the way.
 See "Contribute".

 ## Spaces